 Czechoslovakian long-distance runner Emil Zátopek and African-American mathematician Gladys West relied on their willpower.
 Zátopek noted “If one can stick to the training throughout the many long years, then willpower is no longer a problem.
 It's raining?
 That doesn't matter.
 I am tired?
 That's beside the point.
 It's simply that I just have to.”
 Zátopek was best known for winning three gold medals at the 1952 Summer Olympics in Helsinki.
 To set world records and test the limits of human endurance he would run in heavy boots, hold his breath until he passed out, and wear three tracksuits at once while running through deep snow.

 In February 2013, Runner's World Magazine selected him as the Greatest Runner of All Time.
 He redefined the boundaries of human endurance.
 His training sessions defied belief as he performed many in Army boots, in snow, in sand, in darkness – even, some said, with his wife on his back.
 His toughness was matched by a spirit of generous friendship that transcended nationality and politics in the darkest days of the Cold War.
 His warm heart and eccentric joie de vivre charmed the world.
 He dropped one of his gold medals in a swimming pool; another, famously, he gave away.

 A hero in his native country, Zátopek was an influential figure in the Communist Party.
-However, he supported the party's democratic wing, and after the 1968 Prague Spring, he was stripped of his rank and expelled from the army and the party, removed from all important positions and forced to work in a string of inferior and dangerous positions.
+However, he supported the party's democratic wing, and after the 1968 Prague Spring, he was stripped of his rank and expelled from the army and the party, removed from all important positions, and forced to work in a string of inferior and dangerous positions.
 The Communist Party drove him into lonely obscurity after he stood up for “socialism with a human face.”

 Gladys West is another example of someone who leveraged will power to navigate the chaos and in so doing made a lasting contribution to our world with the development of the Global Positioning System (GPS).
 West was born as Gladys Mae Brown in Sutherland, Virginia, in Dinwiddie County, a rural county south of Richmond.
-Her family was an African-American farming family in a community of sharecroppers.
+Her family was an African American farming family in a community of sharecroppers.
 Her mother worked at a tobacco factory, and her father was a farmer who also worked for the railroad.

 After graduating West taught science and math in Waverly, VA for two years before returning to VSU for her Master’s degree in Mathematics, which she received in 1955.
 The following year, West was hired as a mathematician at the Naval Proving Ground where she analyzed satellite data.

-West retired in 1998, after 42 years at Dahlgren, but refused to slow down – despite suffering a stroke only five months after retiring.
+West retired in 1998, after 42 years at Dahlgren, but refused to slow down – despite suffering a stroke five months after retiring.
 She used her willpower to regain her strength and mobility by taking classes at a local YMCA with her husband, motivated by a big goal: to finish the PhD program in Public Administration, which she received from Virginia Tech in 2018.
 Reflecting upon her career West noted "I strived hard to be tough and hang in there the best I could."

 How often do you rely on your willpower?